Prajwal-Babu/PCA/README.md

 # PCA
-Welcome to the PCA (Principal Component Analysis) GitHub repository, dedicated to exploring this powerful dimensionality reduction technique in data science.
+Welcome to the PCA (Principal Component Analysis) GitHub repository, dedicated to exploring this powerful dimensionality reduction technique in data science.This repository provides an in-depth understanding of PCA, including code implementations, visualizations, and resources to guide you in leveraging PCA to extract meaningful features and reduce data complexity.
+Join us on this journey to enhance your data analysis and modeling capabilities.